+375 29 142 27 19

 If the debtor’s share in joint ownership has not been allocated, then the recoverer will need to file a claim with the court for the allocation of the debtor’s share in the common property in order to foreclose on it.
 It is necessary to apply to the court within a month from the date of receipt of the relevant notification from the bailiff, otherwise the bailiff will return the enforcement document.

-Recovery at the expense of property that has been pledged to the recoverer
+Recovery at the expense of pledged property

 When the debtor has pledged the property to the recoverer, the bailiff shall recover such property regardless of whether the debtor has funds in the bank or cash.
 After the arrest, such property is put up for sale.
 The debt under the enforcement document is paid to the recoverer from the money received from the sale of the mortgaged property.